longsizhuo/lawpath_interview/README.md

 # Address Validation Form (Next.js + Apollo + shadcn/ui + Zod + Three.js)

 This project provides an address validation form that verifies Australian addresses using a GraphQL proxy.
-Have tested it on MacOS, Windows11, and Ubuntu20.04.
+Tested on MacOS, Windows 11, and Ubuntu 20.04

 ---

 ## 🚀 Getting Started